 Western History Museums

 These museums do an excellent job of rounding up lesser-known histories and presenting their findings in a fun way.
 Want even more?
 Check out the fifth-floor Western History and Genealogy Department at the Denver Public Library.

 History Colorado Center, Denver: This massive museum uses interactive displays to delight both young and old with Colorado’s eclectic history.
 Don’t miss the virtual ski jump that simulates what it was like for Carl Howelsen to fly off a Steamboat ski hill in the early 1900s.

 Pro Rodeo Hall of Fame & Museum, Colorado Springs: The best place to get the 411 on all things rodeo.
 The Wrangler National Finals Gallery overflows with hats, boots, chaps and other memorabilia from big-name championship cowboys such as Clark McEntire, Chris LeDoux and Charles Sampson.

 Black American West Museum, Denver: You won’t find the information here in history books; the museum celebrates the most overlooked contributors to Western history with videos, a bookstore and rare artifacts.
 Of special interest is the Dearfield exhibit about a black pioneer town founded in 1910.

 Aspen Historical Society: A champion in history keeping, the society has a “Menu of Tours” for the winter that includes museums, hotels and coach rides in downtown Aspen.
 Some of the most popular are the trips to the Ashcroft ghost town, which you can tour on your own to learn of its colorful mining past.

-Cowboy and Gunfighter Museum, Craig: Bill Mackin spent 50 years collecting cowboy Western gear and the compilation is remarkable.
+Cowboy and Gunfighter Collection, Craig: Bill Mackin spent 50 years collecting cowboy Western gear and the compilation is remarkable.
 See old (and we mean really old) spurs, chaps, saddles and gun holsters in this special exhibit on the second floor of the Museum of Northwest Colorado.